-Anwar Ibrahim is sacked, arrested, sent for trial and jailed following disagreements with Dr Mahathir over how to deal with the Asian currency crisis and tackle government corruption.
+Malaysian deputy prime minister Anwar Ibrahim, charged with corruption and sodomy, is sacked, arrested, sent for trial and jailed following disagreements with Dr Mahathir over how to deal with the Asian currency crisis and tackle government corruption.

 Having announced his resignation the previous year, Dr Mahathir steps down as prime minister in favour of Abdullah Badawi.
 He remains very outspoken on national politics.

 A month after the election in which BN takes 199 of 219 seats in the Lower House of parliament, Anwar Ibrahim sees his sodomy conviction overturned and is released from prison.

 As Malaysia celebrates 50 years since independence it is also shaken by two anti-government rallies in November in which tens of thousands take to the streets of KL to protest.